Other gastrointestinal problems

 When should you contact healthcare directly?

-Some signs from the gastrointestinal tract that generally indicate that you should contact healthcare directly for your gastrointestinal problems are …
+Some signs that generally indicate that you should contact healthcare directly for your gastrointestinal problems are:

 • suddenly get a lot of pain in the upper abdomen